nick-prendergast/movie-service/README.md

 ## About App

-This is a "Movie service" RESTful Web Service with 3 end points, using Spring Boot/Hibernate H2 in memory database.
+* This is a "Movie service" RESTful Web Service with 3 end points, using Spring Boot/Hibernate H2 in memory database.
-It checks
+* There is a large CSV file containing = data from the oscars between 1927 - 2010, which is queried for results.
+* When a user inputs a movie title into this service, be it to rate a movie or check against the CSV for oscars, an external OMDB API is first queried to see if the movie even exists.
+If the movie doesn't, then the services's result will let you know.
+* This OMDB API also gives us the movie's Box office total, this will be returned when rating a movie, and also when requesting the top 10 rated movies it order them by so.

 ## How to run